Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/authentication/_introspection.md

 For the demo, we're going to set up the following:
 * Issuer, client ID, and client auth: settings that connect the plugin to your IdP (in this case, the sample Keycloak app).
 * Auth method: you only need introspection authentication for this flow.
-For the purposes of the demo, the examle also enables the [password grant](/hub/kong-inc/openid-connect/how-to/authentication/password-grant/).
+For the purposes of the demo, the example also enables the [password grant](/hub/kong-inc/openid-connect/how-to/authentication/password-grant/).
 * We want to only search headers for the bearer token for introspection.